 Carbon Footprint for Google Maps

 Are you eco-conscious?
 You should be, if you are driving a gas-guzzling four wheeler.
 Reduce your carbon footprint by finding out the shortest distance between two points with the help of this extension.
 This extension is interesting because it automatically gives you not only the total drivable route on Google Maps, but also figures out the total CO2 emission and the number of trees you need to plant to offset the carbon emissions.
 Hover over the figure.
 To improve the accuracy of the CO2 calculations, remember to set up the rate of emissions of your car.
-(Chrome Web Store Link)
+(Chrome Web Store Link [No Longer Available])

 We have given this very useful extension a mention in our directory.
 This is definitely a must have extension if you regularly use and share maps.
 Scribble Maps enhances Google Maps by allowing you to draw free-flowing lines on the map interface.
 You can also take advantage of nearly 2000 different markers (icons and text) to better illustrate a map.